Reviews

 Paying for your sunblock with tax-free money is great, but if you really want to put your HSA dollars to work for you, you need to invest them.

-Lively HSA makes that process easy, enabling members to invest their HSA contributions through either TD Ameritrade or an HSA Guided Portfolio through Deniver.
+Lively HSA makes that process easy, enabling members to invest their HSA contributions through either Schawb or an HSA Guided Portfolio through Deniver.

 You can also use the money in your Lively HSA to invest in more than 300 commission-free exchange-traded funds (ETFs) and more than 13,000 mutual funds (of which 2,000+ don’t charge a transaction fee).

-The benefit of using an HSA Guided Portfolio, which is offered through Deniver, is that the portfolio is customized to your risk tolerance and automatically rebalances over time.
-While this is a nice feature for very hands-off investors, it comes with a .5% annual investment fee.
+The HSA Guided Portfolio, which is offered through Deniver, is customized to your risk tolerance and automatically rebalances over time.
+While this is a nice feature for very hands-off investors, it comes with a 0.5% annual investment fee.

-Considering the fact that many of the funds available through the HSA Guided Portfolio can also be purchased through TD Ameritrade, I would personally just invest through the latter.
+Considering the fact that many of the funds available through the HSA Guided Portfolio can also be purchased through Schwab, I would personally just invest through the latter.

 Lively HSA Alternatives